Basel-Dawoud/POSIX_Interval_Timers/README.md

 # **Understanding POSIX Interval Timers in Linux**

+This repository contains the **source code** and **documentation** for the concepts and labs discussed in the [YouTube video on POSIX Interval Timers in Linux](https://youtu.be/fh-poelBw5U?si=KxRx403eC6lkR0A7).
+The video walks through practical examples and detailed explanations on how POSIX interval timers work, along with step-by-step code demonstrations.
+Please refer to the labs and examples in this repository for more in-depth material.

 POSIX interval timers are defined in **<time.h>** and managed using system calls such as:

 - `timer_create()` → Creates a new timer.